Hazardous Waste Program

 The public can review and copy the permit application and supporting documents at the Palmyra Bicentennial Public Library, 212 S. Main St., Palmyra (during normal business hours) or agency locations above.
 Comments on the permit application are more effective if they point out legal or technical issues.
 You may submit written comments online or send comments by mail to Nathan Kraus, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
 Box 176, Jefferson City, MO 65102-0176.

-BASF Corp. operates an agricultural chemical manufacturing facility, known as the BASF Hannibal Plant, located at 3150 Highway JJ, between Palmyra, located approximately five miles southwest, and Hannibal, located approximately nine miles south.
-The facility occupies about 1,800 acres along the west bank of the Mississippi River, about 250 acres of which are used for active processing and manufacturing of agricultural chemicals and other plant operations.
-The remaining area is used for flood protection levees and agriculture.
+BASF Corp. operates an agricultural chemical manufacturing facility, known as the BASF Hannibal Plant, located at 3150 Highway JJ, approximately five miles northeast of Palmyra.
+BASF occupies about 1,800 acres along the west bank of the Mississippi River, about 250 acres of which are used for active processing and manufacturing of agricultural chemicals and other plant operations.
+The remaining land is used for flood protection levees and agriculture.

 - ARSENAL® Herbicide (Imazapyr).